 Jesus expected Nicodemus to interpret the Law as He did – by being born again – not born a Jew.

 If God commanded Moses to exterminate everyone without mercy, then why was this law broken (with approval) before they even conquered the land?
 On the surface, Deuteronomy 7 said to show no mercy, destroy totally and make no covenants or marriages with the inhabitants of the land.

 “You must destroy them totally.
 Make no treaty with them, and show them no mercy.
 Do not intermarry with them.
 Do not give your daughters to their sons or take their daughters for your sons” Deut.
 7:2-3

 Yet the 2 spies made a covenant with Rahab, showed her mercy and she married into Israel and became the ancestor of Jesus.
-The unusual inclusion of foreign women in the genealogy of Joseph (Jesus legal guardian) is for us to ponder.
-A point is made by including Rahab and Ruth in the Matt.
-1 genealogy of Jesus, and also Uriah the Hittite – none of these people would be there if all the inhabitants of the land had been destroyed – not even Jesus.
+The unusual inclusion of foreign women in the genealogy of Joseph (Jesus’ legal guardian) is for us to ponder.
+A point is made by including Rahab and Ruth in the Matthew 1 genealogy of Jesus, and also Uriah the Hittite – none of these people would be there if all the inhabitants of the land had been destroyed – not even Jesus.